ansys/pymechanical/doc/source/user_guide/index.rst

     mechanical = launch_mechanical()

-Mechanical is now active and you can send commands to it as a genuine a Python class.
-For example, if we wanted to send a python script
+Mechanical is now active.
+You can send commands to Mechanical as a genuine Python class.
+For example, if can send a Python script:

 .. code:: python